 To wrap up

-Most of the factors that determine BMR are fixed but weight and lean muscle mass can be influenced by diet and exercise.
-A holistic approach that uses the best devices one can afford along with professional support is most likely to provide the best results.
+Most of the factors determining BMR are fixed, but weight and lean muscle mass can be influenced by diet and exercise.
+Therefore, a holistic approach that uses the best devices one can afford and professional support is most likely to provide the best results.